AhmedAhres/AhmedAhres.github.io/README.md

 # DataVizProject

+## Running the visualization

+The visualization can be seen by visiting the following url: https://ahmedahres.github.io/templates/

+Currently, the 2 level visualization only works for the country of Nigeria.

 ## Setting up Python Environment

 The Python version which are using as part of the backend is Python 3.